 Auction Tickets Available Now!

-The 11th Annual Serve The Children Auction is less than two months away!
+The 11th Annual Serve The Children Auction is almost here!
 This annual event is a key fundraising activity AND a ton of fun.
 So be sure and get your ticket before they sell out!

 SUPPORT A MISSION TEAM

 War has an appetite for children.
 As it devours lives and innocence, the distinction between victim and perpetrator can become confused and blurred.